 Serological tests measure the amount of antibodies or proteins present in the blood when the body is responding to a specific infection, like the virus that causes COVID-19.
 Such a test detects the body's immune response to an infection.
-These tests do not diagnose COVID-19; however, we believe these tests can play a critical role in the fight against COVID-19 by helping healthcare professionals to identify individuals who may have overcome an infection in the past and have developed an immune response.
-These tests may also aid in identifying individuals with antibodies to the virus that causes COVID-19 so they may donate convalescent plasma as a possible treatment, which requires more data and research to determine if this is a safe and effective treatment for COVID-19, but may help those who are seriously ill from COVID-19.
+These tests do not diagnose a current COVID-19 infection; however, they can play a critical role in the fight against COVID-19 by helping healthcare professionals identify individuals who may have overcome an infection in the past and may have developed an immune response.
+These tests may also aid in identifying individuals with antibodies to the virus that causes COVID-19 so they may donate convalescent plasma as a possible treatment for severely ill COVID-19 patients, which is a potential treatment currently being researched.

-In March, FDA issued a policy providing regulatory flexibility for developers of certain serological tests that begin to market or use their tests once they have performed the appropriate evaluation to determine that their tests are accurate and reliable, without FDA authorization, and as further outlined in the policy.
-The policy is intended to allow for early patient access and flexibility for developers, with appropriate transparency regarding the limitations of these tests.
-On May 4th, FDA took important steps to build on this policy by updating it to outline key expectations for antibody test developers: 1) commercial manufacturers will submit EUA requests, with their validation data, within 10 business days from the date they notified FDA of their validation testing or from the publication date of this policy, whichever is later, and 2) FDA has provided specific performance threshold recommendations for all serology test developers.
-The policy for laboratories certified under the Clinical Laboratory Improvement Amendments (CLIA) to perform high-complexity testing, regarding their developing and performing their own serology tests, has not changed.
-They continue to perform their own validation and provide notification to FDA, and should follow the other recommendations with respect to labeling as described in the policy.
-In addition to these updates, we are introducing a more streamlined process to support EUA submissions and review.
-Two voluntary EUA templates for antibody tests have been made available - one for commercial manufacturers and one for CLIA certified high-complexity labs who decide to seek FDA authorization.
-These templates will facilitate the preparation and submission of an EUA request and can be used by an interested developer.
-And as we do for diagnostic tests, we are happy to work with developers of serology tests on other approaches if they do not want to use one of the templates.
+In March, FDA issued a policy providing regulatory flexibility for developers of certain serological tests to market or use their tests once they have performed the appropriate evaluation to determine that their tests are accurate and reliable, without FDA authorization and as further recommended in the policy.
+The policy was intended to allow for early patient access and flexibility for developers, with appropriate transparency regarding the limitations of these tests.
+At the time FDA issued this policy, flexibility was important to allow for early use of antibody tests to begin to answer some of the critical population-level questions about the prevalence of COVID-19 infections in different communities, whether the presence of antibodies conveys immunity and, if so, for how long, while also encouraging test developers to seek an EUA, as many did.
+Answering these questions is critical for informing how best to use these tests, but we could not answer these questions without tests being available.

+Once FDA had authorized more serology tests, we built on this policy by updating it on May 4th and again on May 11th to outline key expectations for antibody test developers, including that commercial manufacturers would submit EUA requests, with their validation data, within 10 business days from the date they notified FDA of their validation testing or from the publication date of the policy, whichever was later.
+FDA also provided specific performance recommendations for serology test developers.
+The policy for laboratories certified under the Clinical Laboratory Improvement Amendments (CLIA) to perform high-complexity testing regarding their developing and performing their own serology tests was not changed.
+Such laboratories perform their own validation and provided notification to FDA while following other recommendations with respect to labeling as described in the policy.

+FDA has also introduced a more streamlined process to support EUA submissions and review.
+Two voluntary EUA templates for antibody tests have been made available - one for commercial manufacturers and one for CLIA certified high-complexity labs that decide to seek

+FDA authorization.
+These templates can help facilitate the preparation and submission of an EUA request and can be used by interested developers.
+Also, as we do for diagnostic tests, we are happy to work with developers of serology tests on other approaches if they do not want to use one of the templates.